Although the idea of surgery for your back pain can be terrifying, there are times when surgery may be the only option that makes you feel better.

-How it works is that it’s injected into the lower back before the surgeon makes the incision for the procedure.
+This medication is injected into the lower back before the surgeon makes the incision for the procedure.

-It prevents the use of IV painkillers after the op because this anesthetic provides the patient with pain relief for up to 72 hours.
+It lessens the need for IV painkillers after the surgery because this anesthetic provides pain relief for up to 72 hours.

 Is bed rest the most important thing after back surgery?

-Bed rest is important but you should move around.
+Bed rest is important for a very short time after your surgery but you should get up and move around as soon as possible.
 Your doctor will probably want you to start physical therapy soon after the operation.

-Range of motion exercise will also help to strengthen your limbs and you’ll be encouraged to walk on a daily basis.
+Range of motion exercises will also help to strengthen your limbs and you’ll be encouraged to walk on a daily basis.